hillelkingqt/GeminiDesk/README.md

 *   **📸 Screenshot to Chat: See It, Snip It, Solve It!**
     Instantly snip any part of your screen with a hotkey.
 The image is magically beamed into your chat, ready for Gemini's brilliant analysis.
 It's like having a conversation with your screen!

-*   **📁 Universal File Drop: Your Files' New Best Friend** Drag and drop images, PDFs, text files—heck, almost any file—directly into the app.
-It's instantly ready for upload.
-The friction?
-Gone.
-The future?
-Now.

 *   **⚡️ Instant Model Switching: Flash or Pro?
 Decide in a Flash.**
     Why click through menus?
 Use dedicated hotkeys (`Alt+F`, `Alt+P`) to instantly fire up a new chat with either the lightning-fast **Flash** model or the powerhouse **Pro** model.
 Your workflow just got a nitrous boost.